 Jordan hails from Wichita, Kansas where he first got his start in this industry by repairing his family’s broken television at the age of 9.
 Since then he has spent most of his life taking apart everything he has ever owned to discover how it works.
-He also started providing sound for his local church children’s choir during the 5th grade.
+During the 5th grade, he started providing sound for his local church children’s choir.
 This interest steered him towards a career in the technical arts.

-Outside of work, Jordan tries to keep up his drumming chops, explores places with his camera, but spends most of his time with his fellow juror turned wife, Zoë, and their son Ansel.
+Outside of work, Jordan tries to keep up his drumming chops, explores places with his camera, but spends most of his time with his fellow juror turned wife, Zoë, their son Ansel and daughter Fia.
 He is excited to see where his work at Akustiks takes him next.